iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> Great concept - very poor app.
+The Couch to 5K is a great idea.
+I downloaded the app last week and started week 1 and all was well.
+I did my first week 2 run the other day and noticed that the runs seemed to be lasting longer than 90 seconds, I then realised that when my phone locks so does the app.
+I tried it again on my second week 2 run today and the same happend.
+This is very poor and the app should stay active when the phone is locked, like other apps do.
+This needs fixing.<br> :date: __2021-03-11 14:35:23__

+> I love the concept of the app, but it's garbage, crashes frequently mid run.
+Also there's no way of syncing your data, if you get a new phone you lose your progress.<br> :date: __2021-03-11 12:19:04__

+> Really liked it on my first run but ever since that one I can't get onto the next run.
+It just says coach unavailable pick new one in settings.
+It doesn't allow me to do that so I have to reset and keep repeating the first run.
+Disappointed.<br> :date: __2021-03-08 15:04:26__

 > The audio does not work when i start it, despite changing the settings.
 Had to resort to putting the times on my fitbit as an interval workout.
 Seems to be a common problem wity Huawei phones.<br> :date: __2021-03-03 13:01:02__